heng2j/multigrid/HW2.md

 What is the role of num_updates?

+In a model-free setting, if ther agent doesn't have the model to model the transition probability even P(s1), how does it lean without the model fo the world?
+  - Rollout
+  - Trail and Error?
+Which part?
+Grad maximum likelihood
+  - how to reduce high variance?
+    - reward to go
+    - subtract baselines

 With multiple vectorized training env running in parallel, what happend if one of the i-th sub-environment is done (terminated or truncated) ?